daveogrady1995/IrishAutoDubber/README.md

+# See the AI Dubbing Software in Action

+Check out this TikTok profile to see the AI dubbing software in action: [@bluey95883](https://www.tiktok.com/@bluey95883)

 # ☘️ AutoIrishDubber

 **AutoIrishDubber** is a Python-based console application designed to automatically dub an input video (`input.mp4`) into Irish (Gaeilge).